aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/border/_index.md

 ### setThemeColor(ThemeColor) {#setThemeColor-themecolor-}

+<b>@deprecated.</b> Please use the 'themeColor' property instead.
 Gets and sets the theme color of the border.

 ```javascript
 setThemeColor(value: ThemeColor) : void;